-In the last three years, we have reduced the consumption of direct energy by primary sources, the consumption of raw water and the production of wastewater per feedstock processed.
-On the other hand, there was an increase in the production of waste and wastewater per feedstock processed.
+Compared to previous year, we have reduced the consumption of direct energy by primary sources, production of waste water and production of waste per feedstock processed.
+On the other hand, there was an increase in the consumption of raw water per feedstock processed.

 This increase is the result of situations outside normal refining activity, such as maintenance works and schedules shutdowns on certain units.

 The refining segment is responsible for processing most raw materials in Galp's business.